ptdecker/cbasics/STYLE.md

 Style and Approach Notes
 ===

+* The vast majority of these exercise solutions do not represent safe coding practicies with respect to buffer overflow protection.
+Most string operations are open ended.
+The solutions were kept this way to be consistent with the K&R lessons but proper considerations should be made towards fixing this before usage in production systems.

 * Per Plauger, _size_t_ is used as the type for all array index.
 Refere to Plauger p.219 for an excellent discussion as to why this is done as opposed to the _int_ type used in most examples from (K&R) and (T&G).

 * _main(void)_ is always used when arguments passed to the program are not used.
 None of the primary reference sources [(K&R), (T&G), nor (Plauger)] use this practice, but it is good as an indicator that these are ignored.